bawee/taxonomy/README.rst

 - local copy of nr

 - 1x .faa protein sequence multi fasta file from the genome that you want to analyse with locus tags
-- 1x gbk file of the genome you want to analyse
+- 1x gbk file of the genomic island/region you want to analyse

 - 1x gi_taxid_prot.dmp *Note: this file is huge >1GB*
 - 1x nodes.dmp